bruno066/Stuarts_lab/README.md

 Available instruments:

 	Scope:
-		- DPO4104     (ethernet)             =>   codes also to plot interactively the spatio-temporal diagrams
+		- DPO4104     (ethernet)
-		- DSA91304a  (ethernet)
+		- DSA91304a  (ethernet) => codes available also to plot interactively spatio-temporal diagrams

 	Controller:
 		- ITC_4001      (usb)   (very basic, only able to modify the current)